 Tiny House Community Build

-Plans for these structures are provided by the Low Income Housing Institute (lihi.org) and provide insulation, an electric outlet, a light, a heater, and a bed.
+Plans for these structures were provided by the Low Income Housing Institute (lihi.org) and provide insulation, an electric outlet, a light, a heater, and a bed.
 Other cities that have such temporary, supportive villages have found that they are designed to be quickly erected and are relatively easy to relocate to another site.
-The EBC has graciously offered land adjacent to the church as a construction and storage site for these buildings until such an appropriate site can be found.
-The tiny houses being constructed will not be occupied on the construction site.

-For more information on how you, your company, or group can volunteer time, contact Peter Bonyun at:
+Want more information on how you, your company, or group can volunteer for an upcoming build?

 Contact Debbi Steele at or fill out the form below!

 Want to help fund or furnish a Tiny House?
 Click Below!